ARMmbed/mbed-os-tools/README.md

 This option is designed for htrun to use Arm Fast Models.

-This option require a separate module to be installed :  [mbed-fastmodel-agent](https://github.com/ARMmbed/mbed-fastmodel-agent)
+The "--fm" option only available when [mbed-fastmodel-agent](https://github.com/ARMmbed/mbed-fastmodel-agent) module is installed :

 Load local file `/path/to/file/binary.elf` to onto fastmodel FVP_MPS2_m3 simulators:
 ```